vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

 >> -KeyEncryptionKeyUrl $kekurl `
 >> -KeyEncryptionKeyVaultId $keyVault.ResourceId

-# wait for it to finish, check in portal if VM disk is encrypted
+# wait for it to finish, check in portal or CLI if VM disk is encrypted
 ```

 - verify disk encryption from AZ CLI